Anahaw Restaurant and Yoga Studio, La Independencia Street, Poblacion 1, Dauin, 6217 Negros Oriental

-Dumagat Freedive is situated in Dauin (pronounced as dow-in) in the province of Negros Oriental.
-15 kilometers south of Dumaguete city, Dauin’s coast is known for its world class macro diving.
-Several marine protected areas situated along Dauin’s brown sand coast offer amazing underwater scenery- from beautiful corals to exotic marine creatures.
+Dumagat Freedive is located in Dauin (pronounced as dow-in) in the province of Negros Oriental.
+15 kilometers south of Dumaguete City, Dauin’s coast is known for its world-class macro diving.
+Several marine protected areas along Dauin’s brown sand coast offer amazing underwater scenery- from beautiful corals to exotic marine creatures.

 From Dumaguete pier, take a tricycle to the bus terminal.
 Take any southbound bus and ask the conductor to drop you off in Dauin.
-Small jeepneys (multicabs) also leave Dumaguete every 15 minutes or so by the fruit market (around the corner from the church) along Colon Street.
+Small jeepneys also leave Dumaguete every 15 minutes or so by the fruit market (around the corner from the church) along Colon Street.

 Don’t forget to check out our Travel Advice page.
 Fun and safe travels!